 Recently, I received a question about whether a teaching physician from one specialty group could supervise a resident from another specialty group.
-I had an immediate opinion about the question, but my opinion and $3 gets me a tea of coffee at Starbucks.
+I had an immediate opinion about the question, but my opinion and $3 gets me a cup of tea at Starbucks.
 (Why don’t I remember to bring my own teabags on trips?)

 What does CMS say?